coderefinery/documentation/_episodes/04-sphinx.md

 1.8.2

 ```
-The above command should returns python version and your Sphinx version,
+The above command should return your python version and your Sphinx version,
-if you receive an error e.g. command not found or ModuleNotFoundError
+if you receive an error  instead of the versions (any version would do)
+e.g. command not found or ModuleNotFoundError
 please follow installation instructions ([Sphinx](http://www.sphinx-doc.org)).

 ### Create a directory for your documentation, and generate the basic documentation template